garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

         +------+
 ```

+### R0 to R3
+When the CPU is interrupted, the hardware will store R0 to R3, the PC etc., onto the stack.
+It is automatic.
+In a function like `isr_svcall()` that wants to save the whole context then R4 to R11, etc., are saved.
+This means all the registered are saved.
+However, you may have noticed that when there is a switch from the _kernel_ to a _task_ via `__piccolo_pre_switch()` then this is software only (no SVC, no interrupt) and so R0 to R3 are not saved.
+The reason is that the calling ARM calling convention (when you call a function) states that R0 to R3 are scratch registers and you can't rely on their contents after a branch to another bit of code.
+So R0 to R3 don't need to be saved as the C compiler knows not to rely on the value of those registers after a function call, and invoking `piccolo_yield()` (when the user task is saved to the PSP stack) is a function call!

 ## Typical sequence of events

 Let say you have two tasks, _task1_ and _task2_.
 All they do is yield control back to the kernel.
 Like this: